Hocking Hills Hiking: 7 Unforgettable Trails

 A short but hugely rewarding hike through fairytale scenery.

-Located in the northernmost section of the state park, about 10-15 miles from the other areas, the Cantwell Cliffs Loop is one of the least crowded of the hiking trails on our list.
+In the northernmost section of the park, approximately 10-15 miles away from the other areas, the Cantwell Cliffs Loop is one of the least crowded of the hiking trails on our list.

 The highlight of this hike is the 150-foot sandstone cliff over which a pretty waterfall flows from Buck Run in the spring and summer months.